digital-craftsman-de/cqs-routing/docs/request-validator.md

 ## Scan for viruses in files

-You might want to validate files that are uploaded against virus databases before they are given to any the business logic.
+You might want to validate files that are uploaded against virus databases before they are given to the business logic.
 You might have a separate class `VirusFreeFile` that extends `UploadedFile` and is constructed as part of the DTO.
 So you need to do the virus scan process before you construct the command.
 Your validator might look like the following:

 ```php
 final class VirusFreeFilesRequestValidator implements RequestValidatorInterface